MeteoSwiss/opendata-forecast-data/README.md

 wget -O <desired_filename> “<pre-signed URL>”
 ```
 4. Once the static GRIB file is downloaded, ensure that the `uuidOfHGrid` (Universally Unique Identifier) key in the data file matches the one in the static horizontal file.

-> ❗ **NOTE**: We recommend inexperienced GRIB file users to take a look at the provided [Jupyter Notebooks](https://github.com/MeteoSwiss/opendata-nwp-demos).
-The data retrieval in the Notebooks includes fetching longitude and latitude.

 ### 2.8 Reading Forecast Files Using ecCodes